The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success. Summary notes.

 Decision #6: Greet This Day with a Forgiving Spirit

-Ponder soon returned to Gettysburg, but this time, he was inside a tent President Lincoln was preparing to give his famous Gettysburg Address speech (1863).
+Ponder beam back to Gettysburg, but this time, he found himself inside a tent where President Lincoln was preparing to give his famous Gettysburg Address speech (1863).

-Then Lincoln reassure Ponder that forgiveness is necessary for both, his future and that of the State.
+Lincoln, who only can see Ponder in the tent, asked his team for some privacy so that he could reassure to Ponder that forgiveness is necessary for both, his future and that of the State.

 “Greet this day with a forgiving spirit.”
 Declared Lincoln, “Forgive even those who do not ask for forgiveness.
 Forgive those who criticize you unjustly.”

-You will find that God rarely uses a person whose main concern is what others are thinking. — ABRAHAM LINCOLN
+You will find that God rarely uses a person whose main concern is what others are thinking.
+Be willing to forgive others as well as yourself. — ABRAHAM LINCOLN

 Abraham Lincoln (1809–1865) was president of the US during the Civil War.)